geb/geb/doc/manual/src/chapters/130-project.md

 * Handling of `select` elements has been reworked to be far more efficient \[[GEB-229](http://jira.codehaus.org/browse/GEB-229)\].
 * Modules support accessing base attributes' values using @attributeName notation \[[GEB-237](http://jira.codehaus.org/browse/GEB-237)\].
 * Use of text matchers in module base definitions is supported \[[GEB-241](http://jira.codehaus.org/browse/GEB-241)\].
+* Reading of textareas have been updated so that the current value of the text field is returned, instead of the initial \[[GEB-174](http://jira.codehaus.org/browse/GEB-174)\].

 #### Breaking Changes